osama22711/Books/Head_First_Design_patterns/README.md

 * <span style="color: yellow">Delegation</span> refers generally to one entity passing something to another entity

 ## OO principles
-1. Identify the aspects of your application that vary and seperate them from what stays the same
+1. Identify the aspects of your application that vary and separate them from what stays the same
 2. Program to an interface, not an implementation.
 3. Favor composition over inheritance
 4. Strive for loosely coupled designs between objects that interact.
 5. Classes should be open for extension, but closed for modifications (as the <span style="color: orange">design pattern guru</span> said: code should be closed to change like the lotus flower in the evening, yet open to extension like the lotus flower in the morning)
 6. Depend on abstractions.
 Do not depend on concrete classes.
+7. Only talk to your friends.
+8. Don't call us, we'll call you.

 ## OO Patterns
 * <span style="color: yellow">The Strategy Pattern</span>: defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it. [ We used it in <span style="color: orange">Testing Duck behaviors</span> application in chapter 1]
 * <span style="color: yellow">The Observer Pattern</span>: defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
 * <span style="color: yellow">The Decorator Pattern</span>: attaches additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclassing for extending functionality.
+Decorators provide a flexible alternative to sub-classing for extending functionality.
 * <span style="color: yellow">The Factory Method</span>: Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to the subclasses.
 * <span style="color: yellow">The Singleton Pattern</span>: Ensure a class has one instance and provide a global point of access to it.
 * <span style="color: yellow">The Command Pattern</span>: Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+* <span style="color: yellow">The Adapter Pattern</span>: Converts the interface of a class into another interface clients expect.
+Lets classes work together that couldn't otherwise because of incompatible interfaces.
+* <span style="color: yellow">The Facade Pattern</span>: Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.
+* <span style="color: yellow">The Template Method Pattern</span>: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 ## Bullet points
 1. * Knowing the OO basics does not make you a good OO designer.